Vvkmnn/books/README.md

   By Stuart Russell and Peter Norvig

 [The leading textbook in Artifical Intelligence](http://aima.cs.berkeley.edu).
 I was introduced to this text via the [Udacity AIND Program](https://www.udacity.com/ai) and everytime I open it I am fascinated and humbled.
-If there is one resource from this list I could whole heartedly recommend to anyone, it would be this one; no matter what you do, I guarantee there is something in this 1152 page tome that could help you approach it in a more logical way.
-It also comes in [multiple flavors](https://github.com/aimacode) for whatever language you're most comfortable with.
+No matter what you do, I guarantee there is something in this 1152 page tome that could help you it smarter.
+It also comes in [multiple flavors](https://github.com/aimacode) for whatever language you're enjoy.

 <br><br><br><br>
 ### [Automate The Boring Stuff with Python](https://github.com/Vvkmnn/books/tree/master/AutomateTheBoringStuffWithPython)